-Here are seven winning strategies to ensure you hire employees that bring diversity of thought and ideas.
+Here are seven winning strategies to ensure you hire diversity of thought and onboard employees that bring a diverse set of thoughts and ideas.

 Research and develop a list of colleges that historically have large numbers of women, people with disabilities, and people from different cultural, ethnic and racial backgrounds.
-Send recruiting teams to those schools.
+Send recruiting teams to those schools to hire diversity.

 Consider expanding your recruiters’ perspective.
 They may be conscious of recruiting people across the diversity spectrum, but are they looking for people who are the “exact right fit” meaning people who think exactly like you?
 Determine whether they are listening and looking for people with new ideas, who are creative problem solvers, and innovators.

-Train recruiters to have an open mind when it comes to interviewing candidates.
+Train recruiters to have an open mind when it comes to interviewing candidates and hiring diversity of thought.
 Have them go beyond the suit, shoes, and haircut, and have them focus on the knowledge behind the exterior.
 Instead of questioning appearances or nervous habits, question which candidates can bring diversity of thought and innovation to your business.

 Don’t let one person be the judge of it all.
 Consider having a diverse panel conduct interviews so you can get feedback on candidates.
 Ask your teammates to think about whether or not you're focusing strongly enough on diversity of thought when recruiting prospects.

-Develop relationships with diversity related organizations.
+Find opportunities to work with other organizations when hiring diversity.
+Develop relationships with diversity-related organizations.
 For example, when recruiting on college campuses, think of the different diversity-focused student organizations you can collaborate and sponsor events with.